 Read or full LulzBot Mini 2 review.

-The printer is relatively compact, about the size of a bread maker, but it has a generous-for-its size build area of 4.7 inches on all sides.
+The da Vinci is relatively compact, about the size of a bread maker, but it has a generous-for-its size build area of 4.7 inches on all sides.
+(That's bigger than what Monoprice's budget printer offers.)
 There's a door to close off the print area and block out some of the noise from printing, but be aware that opening the door doesn't stop the printing process.

 Read our full XYZ da Vinci Nano review.